awsdocs/aws-cdk-guide/v2/resources.md

 ------

-## Granting permissions<a name="resources_grants"></a>
+## Granting permissions between resources<a name="resources_grants"></a>

-AWS constructs make least\-privilege permissions achievable by offering simple, intent\-based APIs to express permission requirements\.
-Many AWS constructs offer grant methods that you can use to grant an entity \(such as an IAM role or user\) permission to work with the resource, without having to manually create IAM permission statements\.
+Higher\-level constructs make least\-privilege permissions achievable by offering simple, intent\-based APIs to express permission requirements\.
+For example, many L2 constructs offer grant methods that you can use to grant an entity \(such as an IAM role or user\) permission to work with the resource, without having to manually create IAM permission statements\.

 The following example creates the permissions to allow a Lambda function's execution role to read and write objects to a particular Amazon S3 bucket\.
 If the Amazon S3 bucket is encrypted with an AWS KMS key, this method also grants permissions to the Lambda function's execution role to decrypt with the key\.